 Pay mindful attention to your body.

 Paying attention to our body signals provides a crucial pathway to better understanding and connecting with our emotions.
 Our bodies are remarkable messengers, constantly sending us signals in response to our thoughts, feelings, and experiences.
-By tuning into the physical sensation in the body, such as a sensation of tightness in the chest, butterflies in the stomach, or a lump in the throat, we can gain valuable insights into our emotional state.
+By tuning into the physical sensations in the body, such as a sensation of tightness in the chest, butterflies in the stomach, or a lump in the throat, we can gain valuable insights into our emotional state.

 This heightened perception will help release your pain and free you to recognize your ability to respond.
 Become aware; befriend these sensations and any physical discomfort.
-Treat them as precious stepping-stones to equanimity and inner peace.
+Treat them as precious stepping stones to equanimity and inner peace.

 For instance, when we feel a surge of anxiety, our heart rate may increase, and our muscles might tense up.
 Recognizing these physical cues allows us to identify and acknowledge the underlying emotions, helping us make sense of what we're truly feeling.
 When we heighten our self-awareness, it enables us to respond more effectively to our feelings, validating and processing them in a healthy manner.